CharnelMouse/frogue/README.md

 Current to-dos:

+- Fix second status line not showing when all generated on player turn (e.g. help text)
 - Add main menu as precursor to adding encounter scene
 - Switch to separate processes for ouput, AI, etc.
   - Separate map screen updates from status box updates